awknode/homelab-2/README.md

 This allows you to pull the changes that i make to my setup from github.com/loeken/homelab, send to your repo and thus apply the changes to your cluster

 ### 2.1. create a new private repo
-head to github, if you havent done so yet create an account, then create a new homelab in this example i ll call it github.com/loeken/homelab-private
+head to github, if you haven't done so yet create an account, then create a new homelab in this example i ll call it github.com/loeken/homelab-private

 also make sure your ssh pubkey is added in github as we'll be pulling a private repo and auth via ssh keys.